 August: blackberries, plums, nectarines, peaches, pears, apples, vegetables (tomatoes have definitely joined the veggie crowd)

-September: raspberries, blackberries, peaches, plums, nectarines, pears, apples, pawpaws, vegetables
+September: raspberries, blackberries, peaches, plums, nectarines, pears, early Pick Your Own Apples, pawpaws, vegetables

-December: Christmas trees & holly (we cut Christmas trees in advance, or you can select your own and have us cut it for you) (we also have sustainable firewood for sale – call and ask for details or click to see our firewood for sale page.
+December: Christmas trees & holly (we cut sustainable Christmas trees in advance, or you can select your own and have us cut it for you) (we also have sustainable firewood for sale – call and ask for details or click to see our firewood for sale page.

 If you’d rather have us pick what’s ripe for you, you can also grab what we have at our farm stand.

-Come explore the variety of fruits and vegetables on our 100 year-old orchard.
+Come explore the variety of fruits and vegetables on our 100-plus-year-old orchard.